flapdragon/take-note/README.md

 1. Since this app takes in user input, and especially since it is publicly available without any authentication whatsoever in its current state, protections for SQLi and XSS need to be implemented, using libraries like dompurify.

 2. Originally the create and edit forms were different, so I didn't make them re-usable components.
-Now they are almost exactly the same and should 100% be re-usable individual components (title, note/body, client, buttons, etc.).
+Now they are almost exactly the same and should 100% be broken out into re-usable individual components (title, note/body, client, buttons, etc.).

+3. Need to add more (or any) confirmation on form actions: create, edit, delete.
+In this case, in keeping with the simple Next.js page/route mechanism, it would be nice to add a Tailwind success alert on the page the user lands on after the action.

-3. Add a speech to text option for data entry for those that find that easier to work with.
+4. Add a speech to text option for data entry for those that find that easier to work with.

-4. Add more robust client data, like a separate client table and on the frontend autocomplete/suggestion on data entry.
+5. Add more robust client data, like a separate client table and on the frontend autocomplete/suggestion on data entry.

-5. Add location services and data, to add to note/client data and possibly help autofill data.
+6. Add location services and data, to add to note/client data and possibly help autofill data.

-6. The styling needs further work.
+7. The styling needs further work.
 In particular the page titles and the create and edit forms.

-7. Sorting by title, note body, client, date.
+8. Sorting by title, note body, client, date.